activist-org/ts-backend-check/CONTRIBUTING.md

 - What actually happens
 - Notes (why this might be happening, things tried that didn't work, etc)

-To make the above steps easier, the i18n-check-action team asks that contributors report bugs using the [bug report template](https://github.com/activist-org/i18n-check-action/issues/new?assignees=&labels=bug&projects=activist-org%2F1&template=bug_report.yml), with these issues further being marked with the [`Bug`](https://github.com/activist-org/i18n-check-action/issues?q=is%3Aissue%20state%3Aopen%20type%3ABug) type.
+To make the above steps easier, the `tsbe-check` team asks that contributors report bugs using the [bug report template](https://github.com/activist-org/tsbe-check/issues/new?assignees=&labels=bug&projects=activist-org%2F1&template=bug_report.yml), with these issues further being marked with the [`Bug`](https://github.com/activist-org/tsbe-check/issues?q=is%3Aissue%20state%3Aopen%20type%3ABug) type.

 Again, thank you for your time in reporting issues!